 The EuroWood website design is a “responsive web” design

-Responsive websites use responsive design technology so they look great on every screen size from phone to desktop, the adaptive technology built into the EuroWood site code future-proofs the site, ensuring its longevity.
+Responsive websites use responsive design technology so they look great on every screen portal, the adaptive technology built into the EuroWood site code future-proofs the site, ensuring its longevity.

 EuroWood web design style